Ali Milani: Political career

-Alleged antisemitism and comments on Israel
+Antisemitism and comments on Israel

 In April 2017, The Independent and The Jewish Chronicle reported on alleged antisemitism among candidates for NUS positions, including several social media posts made by Milani.
 In one, he wrote that Israel has "no right to exist".
 In another, he replied to another user saying, "Nah u won't mate, it'll cost you a pound #Jew."
 Milani replied that his past comments were "unacceptable".
 He wrote, "I have apologised unreservedly for these comments before and I do so again.
 They do not reflect how I see the world today.
 These tweets are from an incredibly long time ago – when I was 16 to 17 years old."

 He said in July 2019 of the controversy that "I went on an educational journey, engaged with the community and apologised on every public platform I've ever had."
 In November 2019 he said that: "I have lots of Jewish friends and colleagues who've sat me down, and I've learned from them.
 But it's within everyone's right not to accept my apology."

 The Jewish Chronicle also reported on comments made by Milani on Iranian channel Press TV in 2015.
 Milani had led the Boycott, Divestment and Sanctions movement at Brunel University—a Palestinian-led campaign to boycott Israel.
 Asked on whether boycotts were an alternative to "armed struggle", Milani said that "there's no reason why we need to frame the argument as binary".
 He told The Jewish Chronicle that "I made it clear that BDS was a peaceful method for people in the UK to advance an end to human rights violations."
 He also advocated "pushing for education on this issue – specifically in schools and colleges like mine" and discussed visiting the Auschwitz concentration camp.